codazoda/markdown-test/index.md

 If you link to `about` then it will appear in the uri as `yourdomain/about` but will display the html conversion version of the `about.md` file.

+## Includes

+You can put something like `{% include footer.html %}` in your markdown files to include the file `_includes/footer.html`.
+This works to include html and markdown files.

 ## Observations

 - Adding `name: Whatever` to the `_config.yaml` causes the site name not to show up at the top and link back